 United States

-Dr. Shakir’s clinical expertise spans a broad spectrum of cancers, including brain tumors, lung cancer, breast cancer, lymphoma, leukemia, and disorders requiring stem cell transplantation.
+Prof. Shakir’s clinical expertise spans a broad spectrum of cancers, including brain tumors, lung cancer, breast cancer, lymphoma, leukemia, and disorders requiring stem cell transplantation.
 His research interests lie in molecular oncology, with contributions to targeted therapy for ALK-rearranged non–small-cell lung cancer and emerging chemotherapeutic combinations for metastatic disease.

-Over the course of his career, Dr. Shakir has been recognized for excellence in teaching, research, and patient care.
+Over the course of his career, Prof. Shakir has been recognized for excellence in teaching, research, and patient care.
 He is also an active participant in public education, frequently appearing on programs such as PBS’s Being Well, where he discusses new cancer treatments, research developments, and the evolving landscape of clinical trials.

 Sarah Bush Lincoln Regional Cancer Center, Mattoon, Illinois, USA